RHFieldProductManagement/acm-htb/README.md

 ## **Pre Task: Obtain Pre-Release RHACM Software**

-**Task**:  Obtain the pre-release version of the RHACM software (Note: This is optional and a GA release can be used however using pre-release provides access to new features and functionality)
+**Task**:  Obtain the pre-release version of the RHACM software (Note: This is optional and a GA release can be used however using pre-release provides access to new features and functionality).

 **Documentation**: [RHACM Pre-Release Software Installation Instructions](https://github.com/RHFieldProductManagement/acm-htb/blob/master/rhacm-prerelease.md)